 Central Precinct serves some of the unincorporated areas of Duluth, Norcross, Suwanee, Lilburn, and Lawrenceville.
-This is a very busy district that includes Gwinnett Place Mall, Sugarloaf Mills Mall, the Infinite Energy Arena, the Infinite Energy Center, the Center for Performing Arts, and the Hudgens Art Center.
+This is a very busy district that includes Gwinnett Place Mall, Sugarloaf Mills Mall, the Gwinnett Arena, the Infinity Energy Center (formerly Gwinnett Center), the Center for Performing Arts, and the Hudgens Art Center.
 The precinct encompasses approximately 69 square miles and includes many subdivisions, apartment complexes, commercial and industrial areas, and portions of Interstate 85 and Highway 316.